-Section 3 Questions continued Yes No Academic commitment Both the DHEP and PCDA routes of entry will require significant commitment to the academic element of the qualifications.
-Are you willing and able to commit to ensure the academic demands and deadlines are met?
+Academic commitment The PCDA route will require significant commitment to the academic element of the qualifications.
+Are you willing and able to commit to ensure the academic demands and deadlines are met.
 Effect on private life Being a police officer means that sometimes, in your day-to-day private life, you have to put yourself on duty and take appropriate actions even when you are off duty.
 Are you prepared for this?
-24 hour, 365 days-a-year role Being a police officer will often involve you being out and about on foot patrol, in all weathers and at all hours of the day (shifts cover 24 hours a day, 365 days a year).
+24 hours and 365 days a year Being a police officer will often involve you being out and about on foot patrol, in all weathers and at all hours of the day (shifts cover 24 hours a day, 365 days a year).
 You will be required to work shifts including night work, weekends and bank holidays.
 As a police officer, are you prepared to work shifts and unpredictable hours?
 Standards of dress Would you be able to put aside your own sense of style and dress and comply with the police uniform and dress code?
 Please note that the police uniform and dress code makes allowances for items of religious dress.
 Following rules Could you follow strict rules and authority to carry out the needs of the service?
 Fitness The job can involve strenuous physical activity and it is important to maintain good fitness levels to ensure you can effectively protect yourself and others.
 Police officers are expected to take part in annual fitness tests where they must undertake the multi-stage fitness (bleep) test to at least Level 5, Shuttle 4.
 Do you feel confident about continually maintaining a high level of fitness throughout your career as a police officer?
 Prepared to give evidence in court Are you prepared to stand up and provide evidence in court?
 Using initiative Are you happy about working in a team, but also confident about taking the initiative when needed?
 Impartiality Are you sure that no aspect of your life would impact on you being able to act with impartiality as a police officer?
 Paperwork Are you able to complete paperwork and meticulously keep detailed records?
 Dealing with difficult situations You will have to deal with circumstances or scenes of a difficult or distressing nature e.g. road traffic collisions, child cruelty, sudden deaths.
 Could you deal with traumatic and distressing situations with sensitivity and a level head?